 Birds eat a variety of fruit.
 If you find your fresh fruit is past its prime, use one of the processes below to preserve it.

 Add the fruits to recipes like the dried fruit medley bird food recipe to attract a wide variety of additional birds to your feeders.

 - Prickly pear

-Using one of the 3 ways to dry fruit for the birds is a better way for me to use fruits that are past their prime for us, but will be a special treat for my feathered friends.
-Add the fruit pieces to cheaper filler seed and attract a new flock of birds at the bird feeder .
+Using one of the 3 ways to dry fruit for the birds is a way to use fruits that are past their prime for us, but will be a special treat for your feathered friends.
+Add the fruit pieces to cheaper filler seeds and attract a new flock of birds at the bird feeder.